Integrated, problem-based and patient-centered curriculum combining clinical care with research and technology driven innovation

 Tuition & Fees

+The comprehensive College of Dentistry tuition and fees [DMD Resident Tuition /Non-Resident] include equipment rental and a CTA U-Pass.
 Please see UIC's Tuition & Fees page for the most current rates.
-The comprehensive College of Dentistry tuition and fees [Resident / Non-Resident] include equipment rental and a CTA U-Pass.
 Please note that annual increases in tuition should be expected.
 Information about how to fund your education can be found at the UIC Office of Financial Aid.
+The American Dental Association publishes the Financial Planning Issues for Dental Students guide.

 Questions regarding the DMD program can be directed to either one of our Directors of Admissions.
 Please have your AADSAS number and UIN available.
 We request that you please carefully review all of the information on this website.
 Application updates will be posted on the AADSAS portal.
 Please be aware that due to the Family Educational Rights and Privacy Act (FERPA), we are only able to provide status updates to applicants.